How to Start an Ecommerce Business in 9 Steps (2024)

 3. Validate your product idea and hone in on your target market.

-At this stage, it’s vital to perform market research to make sure you have a sound product idea.
-You’ll also need to create one or more buyer personas, which will help you build laser-focused marketing strategies later on.
+At this stage, performing market research is vital to ensure you have a sound product idea.
+You’ll also need to create one or more buyer personas to help you build laser-focused marketing strategies later on.
 Market research isn’t as hard to perform as you might think, and buyer personas are pretty fun to create.
 Let’s dive right in.

-Market research sounds like something you need to hire a specialist company to perform.
+You need to hire a specialist company to perform market research.
 You can, if you like — but it isn’t too difficult to gather information in-house.
 All you need is a strategy and the right tools.
 Here are three of the most effective ways to find out more about your consumer base:

 Conduct Consumer Surveys